practicalli/spacemacs/spacemacs-basics/emacs-quick-reference.md

-M-c        (capitalize-word)          : capitalizes the word under cursor M-l        (downcase-word)            : changes the word to lowercase M-u        (upcase-word)              : changes the word to uppercase M-/        (dabbrev-expand)           : tries to complete the word
+M-c        (capitalize-word)          : capitalizes the word under cursor M-l        (downcase-word)            : changes the word to lowercase M-u        (upcase-word)              : changes the word to uppercase
-                                        you're writing with a word
-                                        occuring in one of the
-                                        buffers; it tries another
-                                        completion when repeated
            (iso-accents-mode)         : turns on/off flying accents (',~,^)
 ```